 - Bare Trusts

-Setting up a trust offers opportunities to manage your family’s future security in a tax efficient way, ensuring your hard earned assets go where they are needed most.
+Setting up a trust offers opportunities to manage your family’s future security in a tax-efficient way, ensuring your hard-earned assets go where they are needed most.
 The setting up of a trust can be complicated so you need an experienced and professional team on your side.

 Our specialist trusts team can also provide detailed information on wider inheritance tax and estate planning.

-For a no obligation discussion, call 01752 203500, email enquiries@GAsolicitors.com or fill in our online contact form.
+For a no-obligation discussion, call 01752 203500 or email enquiries@GAsolicitors.com.